SOS Children in Romania

-SOS Children's Bucharest community is near the city centre on the edge of Lake Floreasca.
+SOS Children's Bucharest Village is near the city centre on the edge of Lake Floreasca, not far from the capital, Sibiu.
 Many young children live here and an SOS Youth Home provides a residential setting in which older children are guided towards a prosperous and independent adult life.
 An SOS Nursery allows infants from the Village and the community to mix in a safe and loving setting, aiding community cohesion and ensuring a harmonious upbringing for orphans and other local children.
 We also run a mobile SOS Playbus which travels through Bucharest, stopping at various diverse locations around the city to encourage play and offer new experiences dance, theatre and crafts.

 Our Village in Cisnadie is near the city of Sibiu, about 300 km north-west of Bucharest, between the Transylvanian Alps and the Carpathians.
 Cisnadie has an SOS Youth Home where older children can acclimatise to adult life and take their first independent steps.
 An SOS Nursery supports families from the local community as well as children from the Village, encouraging the interaction and close contact which will aid social cohesion in later life, and helping parents who struggle to look after their children alone.

 Our community outreach programme extends a helping hand to state schools and nurseries which struggle with resources from writing materials and food parcels.
 We believe a secure upbringing and a better education can help the children of Cisnadie overcome the hurdles of previous generations.

 SOS Children recently took over a children’s village in Hemeiusi which was originally run by a Dutch charity.
 Our Hemeiusi Village is situated in Moldavia, one of Romania's poorest regions.
 The local nursery and schools are insufficient and in poor condition, and we work hard to give children what they need for a rich childhood and a successful adult life.